 Hi!
 We’re glad you’re here.
-Though submissions are closed for our regular reading period, they are open for our 2021 Honeybee Prize!
+Submissions will be open for our Summer Issue through April 30 and also for our 2021 Honeybee Prize!

 We are interested in work that showcases the diversity of The Great Plains, but that is in no way a requirement.